Acetamidine hydrochloride: Synthesis

-All reagents must be thoroughly dried using a strong desiccant such as phosphorus pentoxide, as the intermediate imido ether is susceptible to hydrolysis, yielding ammonium chloride and ethyl formate.
-Layers of ammonium chloride can form on the imido ether salt, limiting the formation of amidine.
+All reagents must be thoroughly dried using a strong desiccant such as phosphorus pentoxide, as the intermediate imino ether is susceptible to hydrolysis, yielding ammonium chloride and ethyl formate.
+Layers of ammonium chloride can form on the imino ether salt, limiting the formation of amidine.

 Applications

 As a source of amidine, acetamidine hydrochloride is a precursor to the industrial and laboratory synthesis of many nitrogen compounds.
 It reacts with β-dicarbonyls to produce substituted pyrimidines, with acetaldehydes to form substituted imidazoles, and with imidates to form substituted triazines.

-In particular, its reaction with a dicarbonyl intermediate is an early step in the synthesis of thyamine (vitamin B_{1}) and many of its derivatives.
+In particular, its reaction with a dicarbonyl intermediate is an early step in the synthesis of thiamine (vitamin B_{1}) and many of its derivatives.